sealionking/Eventmap/README.md

-approved        | tinyint  | Has the event been approved? image_id        | int      | The Drupal file id for the uploaded image (needed to delete image when event is deleted) image           | varchar  | Url of the event image
+approved        | tinyint  | Has the event been approved? image_id        | int      | The Drupal file id for the uploaded image (needed to delete image when event is deleted) image           | varchar  | Url of the event image pdf_id          | int      | The Drupal file id for the uploaded PDF (needed to delete PDF when event is deleted) pdf             | varchar  | Url of the event PDF

 ### Geocoding
 The module has two different geocoding services implemented to convert from the user entered city and country to a latitude/longitude on the map.